krzem5/Python-Powerpoint_Animation_Generator/README.md

 The json file must have the structrue presented below or else the program will fail with an error.

+***Note:** The `coord` type can be an intiger or a valid equasion.
+It can contain procentages (ex. `20%+80`) which will be replaced by the procent of the width / height (for x-position / width if will be the width of the slide and for y-position / height the height of the slide)*

 Key|Type|Required|Description
 :-:|:-:|:-:|-
 `name`|`string`|:heavy_check_mark:|The name of the PowerPoint file that will be generated